Archaeological Museum of Milos travel guide

 Photo of aerial view of beautiful Plaka beach in Naxos Island, Cyclades, Greece.

-Your next adventure is waiting for you in the street of Plaka.
+Your next adventure is waiting for you in the town of Plaka.
 Explore the map to discover all the popular attractions you’ll visit on your unforgettable vacation in Greece.

 Link to appstore phone